stereotypicaldev/magical-toolbox/README.md

 This repository is licensed under the **MIT License**.

-You’re free to use, modify, and share these scripts — just don’t forget your wand. 🪄
+You're completely free to use, modify, and share these scripts—just don't forget your wand. 🪄